Choosing the Right Balance Transfer Card

 Ongoing APR

-Ongoing APR, after the introductory period, becomes applicable based on creditworthiness.
-It is crucial to understand this rate as it affects long-term interest costs.
+After the introductory period, ongoing APR becomes applicable based on creditworthiness.
+Understanding this rate is crucial as it affects long-term interest costs.

 Managing Payments